thosgood/this-weeks-finds/markdown/101-151/week105.md

 1960s).
 Vol. 3: Foliations (the 1970s).
 Vol. 4: Mathematics Related to
 Physics (the 1980s).
 Birkhauser, Boston, 1994, 2355 pages total.

-A good paper on the relation between O(∞) and Clifford algebras is:
+A good paper on the relation between O(\infty) and Clifford algebras is:

-2) M. F. Atiyah, R. Bott, and A. Shaπro, Clifford modules, Topology (3) 1964, 3-38.
+2) M. F. Atiyah, R. Bott, and A. Sha\piro, Clifford modules, Topology (3) 1964, 3-38.

 For more stuff on division algebras and Bott periodicity try Dave